 Root Canal Therapy

 Generally considered one of the most feared of all dental procedures, a root canal is very misunderstood.
 Root canal therapy is not a painful procedure, because the pain already existed, we are simply releasing the pain as we remove the source of the pain.
 Allowing the bacteria to continue to fester by ignoring the issue will only cause more pain, and possibly larger procedures undertake.
-At Anchorage Dental Associates, we recommend resolving issues quickly, while the problems are smaller.
+At Spalding Dental, we recommend resolving issues quickly, while the problems are smaller.